mekas/mb1313600022/README.md

 ### 1313618004(Tantyo N T)
 I wish to create an app where users can read most of Lovecraft's recorded cosmic horror literatures.

+### 1313618005(Diyah Anggraeny)
+I want to make a dictionary app where users can search the meaning of words